JSON Translator

 }

-Currently, JsonTranslate cannot process JSON key names that contain a dot (.).
-This is because the dot in JSONPath is used to distinguish nested object keys, which can lead to keys with dots being misinterpreted as multiple levels of nested objects.
-To avoid this issue, it is recommended to use key names without dots.
+Currently, JsonTranslate does not support JSON keys that contain dots (.).
+This is because dots are interpreted as delimiters in JSONPath, which may lead to misinterpretation of such keys as nested paths.
+To avoid this issue, it's recommended to use keys without dots.